Indiana Commercial Lease Agreement

 - The jurisdiction where the lease is executed

-If the chosen jurisdiction does not comply with these stipulations, the selected law or judicial forum may not be enforceable.
+If the chosen jurisdiction does not comply with these stipulations, the selected law or judicial forum may not be enforceable under Indiana law.
+Furthermore, these limitations provide clarity and predictability for both parties when legal issues arise.

-If a commercial property is located at or below the 100-year flood elevation, this must be disclosed in the rental agreement as per § 32-31-1-21.
+If a commercial property sits at or below the 100-year flood elevation, landlords must disclose this information in the rental agreement.
+Furthermore, § 32-31-1-21 mandates this disclosure requirement to ensure tenant awareness of potential flood risks.

 Indiana Business Entity Search